UKCloud/documentation/articles/openshift/oshift-sco.md

 The following features published in the [UKCloud for Red Hat OpenShift Service Definition](oshift-sd.md) are not currently available:

-- Janet, PSN and RLI connectivity
+- Janet, PSN and MCN connectivity

 Although these features are not currently available, they will be considered on request.